bookofproofs/bookofproofs.github.io/_sources/history/20th-century/aaboe.md

 **Asger Aaboe** was a Danish mathematician who is known for his contributions to the history of ancient Babylonian astronomy.

 ### Mathematical Profile (Excerpt):
-* as Asger once explained, his family name means 'one who lives by (boe) the brook (aa)'.
 * Aaboe graduated in 1940 and entered the University of Copenhagen.
 * However Aaboe was able to study mathematics, astronomy, physics, and chemistry at the University, being particularly influenced by his mathematics lecturer Harald Bohr.
 * Later in 1948 Aaboe returned to Denmark to take up a position at Birkerod Statsskole where he was appointed Adjunkt in Mathematics.